Kimigayo: Empire of Japan (1868–1945)

-At the turn of the 20th century, "Kimigayo" was beginning to be closely associated with the idea of honoring the Emperor.
+At the turn of the 20th century, "Kimigayo" was beginning to be closely associated with the idea of honouring the Emperor.
 It was also associated as a part of Japanese education.
 However, opinions expressed in an Osaka paper in 1904 calls "Kimigayo" a song for the imperial family and not the state as a whole.
 Uchimura Kanzo, a Christian leader in Japan, stated at the turn of the 20th century that "Kimigayo" is not the anthem of Japan by saying the song's purpose is to praise the emperor.
 According to Kanzo, a national anthem should express the feelings of the people, and not of the divine emperor.
 The Japanese were not familiar with "Kimigayo" as the anthem until there was a surge of celebrations after victories in the First Sino-Japanese and Russo-Japanese Wars.
 Previously, papers were critical of fellow Japanese who could not sing "Kimigayo" properly at ceremonies overseas.

 During World War II, the Japanese Empire ordered that schoolchildren, both from its homeland and its colonies, were to sing the "Kimigayo" anthem and salute Emperor Hirohito every morning.

 Postwar Japan (1945–present)

 1945 to 1999

-During the American occupation of Japan, there were no directives by the Supreme Commander for the Allied Powers to restrict the use of "Kimigayo" by the Japanese government.
+During the Allied occupation of Japan (led mainly by the United States), there were no directives by the Supreme Commander for the Allied Powers to restrict the use of "Kimigayo" by the Japanese government.
 This was different from the regulations issued that restricted the use of the Hinomaru flag.
-Along with the encouragement to use "Kimigayo" in the schools to promote defense education and patriotism, the national broadcaster NHK began to use the song to announce the start and ending of its programming.
+Along with the encouragement to use "Kimigayo" in the schools to promote defence education and patriotism, the national broadcaster NHK began to use the song to announce the start and ending of its programming.